-Result: Southwest Washington Risk Management Insurance Cooperative meets this requirement by reporting the amount of the total liability for unpaid claims at fiscal year ending 2013 as \$1,678,000.
+Results: Southwest Washington Risk Management Insurance Cooperative met this requirement by reporting the total liability for unpaid claims at fiscal year ending 2014 as \$1,311,704.
 This amount is supported by the report of the independent actuary.

 4. Compliance with Reporting Requirements